Joyboy9801/SMS-spam-detection-project/sms-spam-detection/README.md

 - **Solution:** A supervised learning model trained on the UCI SMS Spam Collection Dataset.
 - **Technology:** Python, Scikit-learn, Pandas, NLTK.

-## Project Report

-For a detailed, formal description of the project, including methodology, architecture, and results, please see the full project document: [project_document.html](project_document.html)

 ## Repository Structure

 ```